Jimmy Eat World, Tokyo Police Club & more played Dine Alone/Buzz SXSW show

 Weaves followed with a set as impressive as always, driven by their dissonant, post-punky riffs and singer Jasmyn Burke's powerful stage presence.
 Her voice soars, and she has a level of command on stage that is impossible to ignore.
 After them, Tokyo Police Club played, and they focused the bulk of their set on their great debut EP A Lesson In Crime, which they've been doing on tour this year for its tenth anniversary.
 For longtime fans, it was a nice dose of nostalgia.

 Trail of Dead wrapped up the show, but I had headed home by then.
-More pictures of the Dine Alone/Buzz showcase coming soon.
+More pictures of the Dine Alone/Buzz showcase in the gallery above.